A Step-by-Step Visa Guide for UK-Bound Students

 This week I'm delighted to share a guest post written by Ashley Monaghan, the International Student Recruitment Manager for the Americas at King's College London.

-Applying for any type of visa may seem like a daunting process, but Ashley's step by step breakdown shows that it's not that difficult at all.
+Applying for any type of visa may seem like a daunting process, but Ashley's step by step visa guide shows that it's not that difficult at all.

 By Ashley Monaghan